stefanrieken/pasta/README.md

 The desktop version of Tricolore features mouse input, and a 'hires' mode of 256x256 pixels / 32x32 characters (as opposed to 128x128 / 16x16).

+### Build flags
+While not normally necessary, it is possible to tweak the build flags used in the Makefile / CMakeLists.txt (the latter only being used by the Pico build):

+- PICO_SDK tweaks C library expectations for the Pico build
+- ANSI_TERM adds arrow key support and single-line history on Unix-like terminals
+- LEXICAL_SCOPING makes callbacks skip parts of the variable stack
+- ANALYZE_VARS replaces by-name with indexed lookups where possible (WIP)
+- AUTO_BIND disables manually calling `bind` (= `lambda`) (WIP, preferred off)

+#### Blocks vs Function scope
+The main difference with AUTO_BIND is that the interpreter cannot differentiate a block scope from a function scope.
+This causes an excessive amount of parent scopes and associated indirect variable lookups.

+Manually distinguishing blocks from functions on the other hand is purely a
+practicality: the user must know if a random function like `foreach` expects a block or a full callback for its argument; and in practice only primitives and stateless functions can handle block arguments; and even then the latter will leave a parent pointer mark on the stack, which the former (normally) doesn't.

+As a rule then, any function taking a block argument must guarantee that it does not modify the stack beyond what is predicted by ANALYZE_VARS.
+(There is indeed a little more leeway with naieve variable lookup.)

+When using AUTO_BIND, _or_ disabling LEXICAL_SCOPING, `bind` acts as a no-op.
+This way, code written with explicit calls to `bind` will work exactly the same in all environments.

 ## For the Thumby Color
 Tricolore can be built to run on the Thumby Color.
 It requires a copy of the Pico SDK with the TinyUSB submodule to be placed alongside the Pasta folder.